History of Paris Saint-Germain FC: Domestic quadruples

-In the Champions League, Blanc's men exacted revenge on Chelsea.
-They heroically defeated the Blues on away goals in extra time at Stamford Bridge, with a man down after Zlatan's mid-match dismissal, thanks to headers from David Luiz and Thiago Silva.
-However, PSG were crushed 5–1 on aggregate by eventual champions Barcelona in the quarter-finals.
-Buoyed by victories against Marseille in the league and Bastia in the 2015 Coupe de la Ligue final, the club embarked on a frantic run against Lyon, winning their last nine matches to secure their fifth league title and third in a row, before completing an unprecedented domestic quadruple with their win over Auxerre in the 2015 Coupe de France final thanks to a Cavani header.
+Ahead of the 2014–15 season, David Luiz was the club's only major signing, while academy graduate Kingsley Coman departed on a free transfer.
+PSG opened the campaign by winning the 2014 Trophée des Champions against Guingamp.
+After a slow start in Ligue 1, the club recovered to retain the league title and win the 2015 Coupe de la Ligue final and 2015 Coupe de France final, completing the first domestic quadruple in French football history.
+In the Champions League, PSG eliminated Chelsea on away goals in the round of 16 despite playing much of the second leg with ten men, but was eliminated by eventual champions Barcelona in the quarter-finals.

 PSG added Ángel Di María to their star-studded squad in the 2015–16 season.
 In Ligue 1, he provided 18 assists, while Ibrahimović and Cavani scored 57 goals together, helping Paris to their sixth title with a record 96 points, 31 more than second-place Lyon.
 PSG also lifted another domestic quadruple with victories in the 2015 Trophée des Champions against Lyon, the 2016 Coupe de la Ligue final against Lille and the 2016 Coupe de France final against Marseille.
 The latter marked a record tenth consecutive victory against their arch-rivals.
 It was also Zlatan's final game for Paris; he left as the club's top scorer with 156 goals, having surpassed Pauleta's 109 during the campaign.
 A fourth consecutive Champions League quarter-final exit, this time to Manchester City, was the final straw for Al-Khelaifi, who publicly dismissed the season as a failure and parted ways with Blanc despite a trophy-laden spell.